 Seventy to 80% of bladder cancer is superficial, while 20-30% is invasive.
 In approximately 15% of the cases, the tumor extends beyond the wall of the bladder (stage T4).
 Prognosis of the metastatic T4 tumor type is poor despite surgery and systemic chemotherapy.

 Therapeutic option for metastatic bladder cancer includes chemotherapy, generally gemcitabine in combination with cisplatin for 1st line treatment.
-There are no approved therapies available for 2nd line therapy, where there remains a significant unmet medical need with an average survival of 6 to 9 months.
+Recently, atezolizumab has been approved for post-platinum metastatic bladder cancer.
+Despite the approval of atezolizumab, there remains a significant unmet medical need in this population, where average survival is still well below a year.

 Achondroplasia is the most common form of disproportionate dwarfism and has been shown to be due to a single-point mutation in FGFR3.